South Sudan opposition leader returns to meet with president

 The previous Machar-Kiir meeting focused on speeding up the screening and reunification of forces, but parties left the talks with differing views.

-Deputy chairman for the opposition Henry Odwar called the meeting "lukewarm," while government spokesman Michael Makuei called it "highly successful" and said everything was on track for next month's deadline.
+Deputy chairman for the opposition Henry Odwar called the meeting "lukewarm," while Makuei called it "highly successful" and said everything was on track for next month's deadline.

 Follow Africa news at https://twitter.com/AP_Africa